Edinburgh Castle, United Kingdom

 Edinburgh Castle located in Scotland is one of the historic structures you must visit in United Kingdom.
 It was built since the Iron Age and has UNESCO World Heritage Site.
-Read here for more information about the best destinations in Europe and all continents in the world.
+Step into Scotland’s past—plan your visit today!

 Edinburgh Castle, perched atop Castle Rock, is one of Scotland’s most iconic landmarks.
 Dominating the skyline of Edinburgh, this historic fortress has served many roles throughout its storied past, from a royal residence to a military stronghold.
 With its rich history and stunning views, it is no wonder that Edinburgh Castle attracts over 2 million visitors each year, making it Scotland’s most popular paid attraction.